apache/beam/website/index.md

 with other successful ASF projects.
 While incubation status is not necessarily a reflection of the completeness or stability of the code, it does indicate that the project has yet to be fully endorsed by the ASF.

-Apache Bean is available under [Apache License, version 2.0](http://www.apache.org/licenses/LICENSE-2.0).
+Apache Beam (incubating) is available under [Apache License, version 2.0](http://www.apache.org/licenses/LICENSE-2.0).